chitranshg/GYM-Website-/README.md

 Feel free to use this simple gym website as a starting point for your own gym's online presence.
 Update the content in the HTML files to reflect your gym's information, such as class schedules, membership details, and contact information.
 Customization

-    Styles:
-        Customize the styles by modifying the CSS files in the css directory.

-    Content:
-        Update the HTML files in the root directory with your gym-specific information.

 Contributing